decentralized-identity/did-registration/spec/spec.md

 For the [`deactivate()` function](#deactivate), this input field MUST be absent.

-This specification defines two standard values for this operation.
+This specification defines several standard values for this operation.
 Individual DID methods MAY specify other ways of executing an [`update()` function](#update).

 Possible values: